flare-foundation/attestation-client/docs/end-users/verification-workflow.md

-# Verification Smart Contract and Usage Workflow
+# Verification Smart Contract and Workflow

 Consider the case of a smart contract that allows the user to use some service if it provides a payment proof for a specific payment on the Ripple blockchain.